FANMixco/rpa-calc/README.md

 # RPA Calculator

 Do you believe that transparency is crucial?
 For years I've been trying to understand the payments related to Robotic Process Automation.
-I've worked with UiPath and Automation Anywhere, and there is no greater secret that their prices, the only way to know your bill is to call the Sales Team.
+I've worked with UiPath and Automation Anywhere, and there is no greater secret than their prices, the only way to know your bill is to call the Sales Team.

 Recently, I started to work with Microsoft Power Automate.
 It's a more transparent solution, but the costs are quite confusing.
 It's very tricky to know what you really need and a small misstep, and you're going to pay a huge bill every month.

-For all these reasons, I decided to create this Calculator that can give you some estimations, understand what you really need and save considerable money every month.
+For all these reasons, I decided to create this Calculator that can give you some estimations, understand what you really need, and save considerable money every month.
 At this point, I support the following RPAs:

 - Automation Anywhere (partially, IQ Bots and On-Premises prices are missing).
 - Microsoft Power Automate (fully supported).